JakeWharton/composeui-lightswitch/README.md

 `adb shell` will give you a Bash shell as root.
 `adb pull` and `adb push` will allow file transfer.

-However, in order to send over files, you must first remount the `/oem` filesystem as read-write.
+However, in order to replace the built-in GUI, you must first remount the `/oem` filesystem as read-write.
 In an `adb shell` to the device, run: `mount -o remount,rw /oem`.
 Later, if you want, you can revert it to read-only: `mount -o remount,ro /oem`.